SFTtech/openage/doc/code/game_simulation/game_entity.md

 ## Component Data Storage

-For a description of the available components, check the [component reference](components.md).

 ![Component class UML](images/component_uml.svg)

 Components are data storage objects for a game entity that also perform the dual role